valiGrimO/PETRA/README.md

 The development of PETRA was made possible by funding from the [Consortium 3D SHS](https://shs3d.hypotheses.org) and [LARA, Nantes Université](https://histoire.univ-nantes.fr/recherche/umr-c-6566-centre-de-recherches-en-archeologie-archeosciences-histoire).

+## License
+This tool is delivered under the GNU-GPL License

+    PETRA, Protocol Employing Three dimensional Representations in Archaeology Copyright (C) 2023, Valentin Grimaud

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see [GNU.org(]https://www.gnu.org/licenses/).

 ## Contact
 If you are lost, have some suggestion, or want to contribute to this project, please contact me:
 + Mail: [valentin.grimaud@proton.me](valentin.grimaud@proton.me)